What is Last Mile Delivery? Complete Guide 2025

 Step 2: Optimize & schedule routes

 The next step is optimizing and scheduling routes in the most optimal order.
 You can’t spend hours manually planning delivery schedules for your drivers when doing hundreds of deliveries throughout the day.
-Once the routes are optimized, you can assign the delivery tasks to the drivers.

 Step 3: Load parcels according to the route order